General Gap Year Questions

 What does tuition cover?

 Tuition covers full program costs.
 This includes all college credits/tuition, all textbooks, room and board (i.e. residence and meals), and travel costs for ALL trips.
 The only additional funds a student may wish to bring would be for spending money while off campus or for incidentals.
-Incidentals might include coffee, movies, off-campus meals students elect to check out for, personal snacks, hygiene items, etc.
+Incidentals might include coffee, movies, off-campus meals students elect to check out for, personal snacks, hygiene items, etc. Tuition for the 2019-2020 school year is $23,700.

 We’re concerned about money.

 In our Introduction to Personal Finance, Economics and Ethics course, our President Josh Pedersen shares with the students that money is simply an “agreed upon storehouse for value.”
 We believe that Vox Bivium is an extremely valuable experience for those God calls to participate.
 We also believe that God is a provider and will be faithful to those he calls.
 For that reason, if money is a concern for you, creative financial options are available, including fundraising, third party financing, and payment plans.
-Additionally, because of our partnership with Cairn University, all the federal student aid that would be available to you at any other public or private institution is also at your disposal.
+Additionally, because of our partnership with Columbia International University, all the student aid that would be available to you at any other public or private institution is also at your disposal.
 If money is one of the only elements holding you back from something you feel God is calling you into, please contact us by clicking on the button below.

 Are there resources available that we can take back to our church to raise tuition assistance?